There are five situations when there is a tolling of the statute of limitations in a California personal injury case. These are when the plaintiff is:

 On April 6, 2020, the California State Judicial Council adopted emergency rule 9 to suspend statutes of limitation on all civil cases in California court until 90 days after the Governor lifted the state of emergency related to coronavirus.

-In May of this year, the Judicial Council of California amended rule 9 so that it was no longer tied to the state of emergency declaration.
+In May of 2020, the Judicial Council of California amended rule 9 so that it was no longer tied to the state of emergency declaration.

 The amended rule will restart statutes of limitations on set dates, and will: